ETS-ReactNative5/codeenginetrysample/README.md

 # Architecture

-1. The Code Engine build feature clones the Github repo and builds the container images for the different Bee Travels microservices in the repo based on the provided Dockerfiles.
+1. The Code Engine build feature clones the Github repo and builds the container images for the Bee Travels microservices in the repo based on the provided Dockerfiles.
 2. The newly built container images get pushed to repos on the provided [image registry](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started) which in this case is IBM Cloud Container Registry.
 3. Code Engine applications are created for the Bee Travels microservices from the newly built container images on IBM Cloud Container Registry.